-Module I: Training program organization
+Module no.1: Training program organization

-TOPIC 2: Set up the trainees learning outputs
+Topic no. 2: Set up the trainees learning outputs

 |No.||Title and description of the resource||Type||Language||Learning/ training/ evaluation activities suggested||Access URL / download|